Qamil-Mirza/My-Data-Projects/World-Universities-EDA/README.md

 Note that this is still a work in progress and I'd appreciate any feedback for improvement!

+issues:
+- International Outlook Factor Not Visualized! -> could lead to misrepresentation of data

 Some things I want to implement:
-- Lineplot depicting the trend in different scores for a specified university from 2016 to 2024
 - Correlation plots between certain factors and the Universities ranking
-- Schools with high gender disparity
+- Schools with high gender disparity: Sequential Bar Chart showing Female to Male Ratio
 - Does high student:staff ratio contribute to poor teaching scores